📔

 rustup target add wasm32-unknown-unknown

-See for detailed guide and other platforms.
+See Substrate docs for detailed guide and other platforms.

 Fetch latest source code